mattcarlotta/nvi/README.md

 | `help` | | Prints usage help. |
 | `version` | | Prints version. |

-† Without a command and with `--debug`, it'll report what it finds and exits.
-With a `--` command, the found keys are added to the required ENV set and must be defined before the ENVs and command are emitted.
+† Without a `--` command, it'll report what it finds and exits.
+With a `--` command, the found ENV keys are added to the required ENV set and must be defined before the ENVs and command are emitted.

 Unrecognized commands are warned about on stderr and ignored.